 So, you’ve done your homework.
 Your barn or pasture shelter is ready for its new tenant.
 You have prepared, fussed, researched the breeds you like and know what you will use the horse.
 You dream of the day you bring home your new horse.
 Perhaps you already have a horse or two, and want to add to your four-legged family.
 Good for you!
-Now… where to find that special horse, whether you are looking for a trail mount, companion animal, or all-round family riding horse?
-Of course you can read all the classifieds, talk to friends, visit big breeding farms or lesson barns, but what about checking out a little utilized resource to find your new friend?
+Now… where to find that special horse, whether you are looking for a trail mount, companion animal, or all-around family riding horse?
+Of course, you can read all the classifieds, talk to friends, visit big breeding farms or lesson barns, but what about checking out a little-utilized resource to find your new friend?

 Thoroughly research the adoption/rescue organizations you contact to find out their reputation.
 Ask for contact information and references for prior adoptive owners, and for the organization’s veterinarian.

 Ready, Set, Go!

 If you are not an experienced horse person you should ALWAYS bring an experienced friend, or hire a trainer to accompany you to the auction or rescue facility.
 Be honest with this person and yourself about what you can handle financially and what your experience is with horses.
 Your friend or trainer can help steer you away from a horse that may be too much for you to take on because of health, injury or behavior issues, and can be the voice of reason when you feel so bad for a particular animal that you want to save them regardless of what issues they may have.
 The friend or trainer can help you identify a horse that suits your needs, and can also help decide whether a horse is a good match and just needs some rehab and weight to bloom.
 Remember: The horse may be inexpensive, but take into account the costs of specialized medical care and re-training if needed.